Kenza Dali

 Kenza Dali (born 31 July 1991) is a French professional footballer who plays as a midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL) and the France national team.

 Early life

 Dali was born in Sainte-Colombe, Rhône, and grew up in the suburbs of Lyon.
 She is of Algerian descent, with her father immigrating to France from Algeria at 18 years old.
 Dali lost her brother when she was 13 and subsequently saw her mother beat breast cancer.
 She has cited these moments as experiences which have strengthened her mentally.
-She started playing football at 6 years old and joined Olympique Lyonnais at the age of 11.
+She started playing football at the age of 6 and joined Olympique Lyonnais at the age of 11.

 Club career

 Early career

 Dali spent the majority of her career with Lyon playing on the club's reserve team in D3 Féminine, the third level of women's football in France.
 She signed her first professional contract at age 16, but only played one match with Lyon's first team.
 Due to an interest in gaining more playing time, Dali ultimately departed from Lyon after three years with the club.

 On 25 July 2010, Dali signed with Rodez.
 She made a total of 24 appearances with the club across all competitions in her quest to gain more experience.
 Following a successful stint at Rodez, Dali transferred to Paris Saint-Germain.
 She made 89 league appearances in 5 seasons with the club.
 Her final campaign with PSG was marred by a knee injury that kept Dali sidelined for the first half of the season.